-Historic decision expected at Union Cabinet meet today
+Union Cabinet: Details on decisions to be conveyed at 4 pm

-New Delhi, June 01: Prime Minister Narendra Modi will chair a Cabinet meeting today as the country enters the first day of the three phased unlocking plan.
+New Delhi, June 01: Prime Minister Narendra Modi will chair a Cabinet meeting today as the country entered the first day of the three-phased unlocking plan.
+The briefing on the details will take place at 4 pm.

-Incidentally this is the first Cabinet meeting after the government entered into the second year in office.
+Incidentally, this is the first Cabinet meeting after the government entered into the second year in office.
+Three Union Ministers, Nitin Gadkari, Narendra Tomar and Prakash Javdekar would brief the media at 4 pm today.

 Sources tell OneIndia that the meeting would discuss important issues, which would include the economy as well as the battle against COVID-19.
 The source also indicated a historic decision which would have a transformative effect would be taken.